minprog/webapps/projects/2 flack/content.md

 1. Using Git, push your work to GitHub.
 Ask for help if needed!
 2. Go to the GitHub page for your username/flack-username repository (note: this is different from the uva-webapps/flack-username repository).
 3. On the right side of the screen, click the Pull request button.
-4. Make sure that the “base fork” is uva-webapps/flack-username, and the “head fork” is username/flack-username.
+4. Make sure that the "base fork" is uva-webapps/flack-username, and the "head fork" is username/flack-username.
-5. Click “Create pull request”.
+5. Click "Create pull request".
-6. On the next page, click the “Create pull request” button again.
+6. On the next page, click the "Create pull request" button again.
 7. Click "Merge pull request".
 8. Click "Confirm merge".
 9. Submit the link to your project's GitHub repository below (the one with uva-webapps/flack-username).